Do you have houseplants in your home? These indoor plant care tips will help you keep them looking healthy and happy!

 All plants have their own specific conditions that they will thrive in, so if you put a plant in a place that provides those conditions, you’re well on the way to making it healthy and happy.

-If your houseplant has a care label, check this for details of the type of conditions it likes.
+If your houseplant has a care label, check this for details of the type of lighting conditions it likes.
 If there’s no label, you can look this up online instead.
 Some plants will enjoy full sun, while others need a shady spot.
 Some demand high levels of humidity, while others love baking dry heat or a cool room.
 Here’s a list of popular houseplants that enjoy typical indoor conditions.

 Bright light: Cacti, Succulents, English Ivy, Philodendron, Spider plant, Rubber plant, Pothos (Devil’s Ivy), Schleffera (Umbrella Tree), Weeping Fig, Yucca, Bromeliad.